Home > Recipes > Bars and Brownies > Monster Brookies

 4. Mixing – For both batter and dough, carefully mix once the dry ingredients are added to the wet ingredients.
 Over mixing can lead to a tough cookie or brownie so gentle mixing is key.

-inside slices of monster brookies
+overhead shot of sliced monster brookies

-Can this recipe be made gluten free?
+Can these brookies be made gluten free?

-How to best store monster brookies
+How should I store monster brookies?

-Storre the bars in an air tight container at room temperature.
+Store the bars in an air tight container at room temperature.
 They’ll keep for about 4 days.

-For more halloween dessert recipes, check out my:
+For more Halloween dessert recipes, check out my:

 Make sure to tag me @butternutbakery on Instagram and leave a review below if you make these monster brookies.
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
 Happy baking!